railwayapp/docs/src/docs/guides/postgresql.md

 ## Timescale and PostGIS

-The Postgres image that we use in our one-click template no longer contains PostGIS or Timescale extensions.
+The Postgres service deployed from the Command Palette no longer contains PostGIS or Timescale extensions.
+However, there are several options in the template marketplace that deploy a PostGIS or Timescale-enabled Postgres image.

-The beauty of our new services, however, is that you can customize your Postgres service to your needs!
-Please reach out to the community in [Discord](https://discord.gg/railway) if you need help.
+- <a href="https://railway.app/template/VSbF5V" target="_blank">TimescaleDB</a>
+- <a href="https://railway.app/template/postgis" target="_blank">PostGIS</a>
+- <a href="https://railway.app/template/timescaledb-postgis" target="_blank">TimescaleDB + PostGIS</a>

+To deploy a service from a template in an existing project, simply click `+ New` from your project canvas, select `Template` and search for the template you require.